usman-369/wallpapers/README.md

 ## ⭐ Show Some Love

-If you enjoy this collection, consider leaving a **star** — it helps others discover it and motivates adding more!
+If you enjoy this collection, consider leaving a **star**.
+It helps others discover it and motivates adding more!

 <div align="center">